tony-waters/tony-waters.github.io/_posts/2015-03-11-spring-security-users-roles-permissions.md

 )
 {% endhighlight %}

 I have only included this class to represent the core domain, and show how it is not aware of either the security domain nor the security implementation.
-The only connection between a member and the security domain is the username.
+The only connection between a member and the security domain is a shared username.

 The `Member` knows nothing of security concerns.